If one (or more) of these four scenarios applies to you, then you probably have some work to do before you’ll be approved for a mortgage.

 W-2 employees working a minimum of 40 hours per week are the most attractive to lenders.
 If you are working part time, or if you don’t have at least two years of tax returns to properly represent your self-employment income, acquiring a loan becomes trickier.
-For the latter, Robson suggests having a mortgage professional look over your tax returns to determine how much home you can really afford.
+For the latter instance, Robson suggests asking a mortgage professional to review your tax returns to determine how much home you can really afford.

 3. You have financial responsibilities you aren’t taking care of